Kastuk/Stationeers-Creative-Freedom/README.md

 3. Unpack it into SteamLibrary\steamapps\common\Stationeers folder
 4. Run Stationeers once, so BepInEx will be installed.
 5. Place dll file of the mod into Stationeers\BepInEx\plugins

+What can bring errors and problems:
+---
+Try not to place big frame structure into another big frame.
+Using of smart rotation at unlocked angles will bring red text too.

+TODO
+---
+Inteface window menu or console commands for ingame config.
+Changeable color of spawning structures and items.
+Switcher key to change placement type of mountable things to small grid (to place buttons on tables and stuff).
+Lighted up the game by disabling some features (Main Menu scene and Stationpedia) to reduce memory load at slow pc.

+More things for breaking free...